Punjab Kings XI Receive Grand Welcome at The Centrum Lucknow Ahead of their IPL clash - www.lokmattimes.com

 Punjab Kings XI Receive Grand Welcome at The Centrum Lucknow Ahead of their IPL clash

-PNN Lucknow (Uttar Pradesh) [India], March 28: A buoyant Punjab Kings XI team reached at the five-star hotel The ...
+Lucknow (Uttar Pradesh) [India], March 28: A buoyant Punjab Kings XI team reached at the five star hotel The ...

 After welcoming the team an excited Sarvesh Goel, the Chairman of Mansingh Goel Group and promoter of The Centrum, said that it is an honour for us to welcome the Punjab Kings XI team.

 The Centrum, Lucknow was built in the year 2021.
-Lucknow's very owned Five Star Hotel is a glaring example of Vocal for Local as each and everything that was used in the making of the hotel has a local significance.
+The Lucknow’s very owned Five Star hotel is a glaring example of Vocal for Local as each and everything which was used in the making of hotel has a local significance.

 The Centrum is a lifestyle venture by Anahita Hospitality LLP under the Mansingh Goel Group.
 Mansingh Goel Group deals in education, agriculture, rice mill, cold storage, brickfields, coal, and food grain trading establishments in Uttar Pradesh, led currently by the Group.